smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 6. If the HMI detects that it meets the required support for the app, it sends SDL Core the RPC `PingApps`.
 7. SDL Core sends the Protocol Spec message `Ping Apps` to the Router Service in the app library.
 8. The Router Service searches for the target SDL app using the parameter `appName` within the `Ping Apps` message.
-9. The Router service sends target SDL app the `SDL_CONNECTED` message.
+9. The Router Service sends the target SDL app the `SDL_CONNECTED` message.
 10. SDL app performs the proccess of its registration.